MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 ## Self-hosted CI/CD
 _formerly private pipelines_

 If you want to run builds and releases on your own machines, then you need _self-hosted CI/CD_.
-You'll start by deploying our [private agents](../agents/agents.md) on your machines.
+You'll start by deploying our [self-hosted agents](../agents/agents.md) on your machines.
-You can register any number of these private agents in your VSTS account for free.
+You can register any number of these self-hosted agents in your VSTS account for free.
 We charge based on the number of jobs you want to run at a time, not the number of agents registered.

 Your VSTS account includes one self-hosted concurrent job free to get you started.
 Additionally, for each active Visual Studio Enterprise subscriber who is a member of your account you get one additional self-hosted concurrent job.
 If you need additional capacity, you can buy more.
 There are no monthly time limits on self-hosted CI/CD.